 Where to Visit in October

 Depending on interests and likings, visitors can choose their destinations to visit.
 While October in Italy is mainly famous for its many amazing food festivals, those who are not particularly interested in this and would rather enjoy a sea vacation can visit central or southern Italy, especially Sicily, as the sun still graces those areas during the month.
-The beaches in Sicily offer many good options for those who love water sports or just want to spend a day swimming.
 Northern regions are much cooler, though there isn’t enough snow yet to enjoy skiing, so if it’s winter sports only you’re looking for, it’s best to visit Piedmont and Trentino Alto-Adige later than October.
-However, mountains are still great for hiking during this month.
+However, the mountains are still great for hiking during this month.
 Central Italy is also a good option, but you should be ready to face a lot of tourists in the larger cities even then.

 Festivals in October